-Despite their socio-economic significance, the plants are facing various management threats.
-Through situational analysis conducted with respondents for comparing the present situation of wild nutraceutical plants with that in the past (10-20 years back), majority of them

-(69.2%) indicated that availability of the plants and the overall status of vegetations in the area have declined through time.
+Despite their socioeconomic significance, plants are facing the various management threats.
+Through situational analysis conducted with respondents for comparing the present situation of wild nutraceutical plants with that in the past (10-20 years back), majority of them (69.2%) indicated that availability of the plants and the overall status of vegetations in the area have declined through time.
 On the other hand, some respondents (30.8%) mentioned that they have no idea about any increase or decrease of these resources, which could most likely be attributed to the failure of these members of the community to understand changes taking place in their environment.
-According to the study, various are threats to vegetations in the area, which have contributed to the decline in the distribution of these valuable plants.
-The threats identified include frequent fire, agricultural land expansion investment, fuel wood collection, timber collection and settlements, and recurrent drought/climate change.
+According to the study, are various threats to there the vegetations in the area, which have contributed to the decline in the distribution of these valuable plants.
+The threats identified include frequent fire, expansion agricultural land and investment, fuel wood collection, timber collection and settlements, and recurrent drought/climate change.
 Pair-wise ranking was used for ranking the severity of these threats (Table 4).